 A very different school ….

-- Those for whom English is an Additional Language without age appropriate abilities in written and spoken English
+- Those for whom English was an Additional Language without age appropriate abilities in written and spoken English

-- Children with Special Educational Needs and Disabilities who require, or would benefit from, specialist intervention and dedicated learning support
+- Children with Special Educational Needs and Disabilities who required, or would have benefited from, specialist intervention and dedicated learning support

 This approach has now been completely re-modelled and Dove Green Primary School is now fully inclusive:

 “In line with the Inclusion Framework document launched in November 2017.
-Dove Green School has now changed its admissions policy accordingly.
+Dove Green Private School has now changed its admissions policy.

 All our assessments at Dove Green School are now based on an ‘Assessment of Educational need’.